David Cunliffe-Lister, 2nd Earl of Swinton

-David Yarburgh Cunliffe-Lister, 2nd Earl of Swinton, JP, DL (21 March 1937 – 26 March 2006) was a British peer and politician.
+David Yarburgh Cunliffe-Lister, 2nd Earl of Swinton, JP, DL (21 March 1937 – 26 March 2006), styled Lord Masham from 1955 to 1972, was a British peer and politician.

 Background

-David Cunliffe-Lister was the son of the Hon John Yarburgh Cunliffe-Lister and his wife Anne Irvine Medlicott.
+David Cunliffe-Lister was the son of the Hon.
+John Yarburgh Cunliffe-Lister and his wife Anne Irvine Medlicott.
 His father died in 1943 of wounds received action in during World War II.
 David was educated at Winchester College and the Royal Agricultural College, Cirencester.

-His grandfather, Philip Cunliffe-Lister, created Viscount Swinton in 1935 and Earl of Swinton in 1955, had been an MP and a veteran of 11 Conservative cabinets.
+His grandfather, Philip Cunliffe-Lister, who was created Viscount Swinton in 1935 and Earl of Swinton in 1955, had been an MP and a veteran of 11 Conservative cabinets.
 His great-grandfather was Samuel Lister, the founder of Lister's Mill in Bradford.
 Before the nationalisation of the coal industry, the family had owned the colliery in Featherstone and David never forgot his links with the area, being a fervent supporter, as well as president of, Featherstone Rovers Rugby League Club.

 Cunliffe-Lister succeeded as the 2nd Earl of Swinton on the death of his grandfather in 1972 and served as Deputy Chief Whip in the House of Lords under Margaret Thatcher from 1982 to 1986.
 He was also government spokesman on agriculture and education from 1983 to 1986.
 He left the House of Lords following the House of Lords Act 1999.